germandavid85/java-unit-tests/README.md

 - `v0.4`: implement unit tests for PTOPayment
 - `v0.5`: implement PBT for Calculator multiplication and subtraction
 - `v0.5`: implement PBT Payroll
+- `v0.7`: setup the coverage threshold to 72 in the pom.xml
+- `v0.7`: implement some test to pass the 72% threshold

 ## docs